 I analyze output from state-of-the-art Earth System Models (ESMs) to understand the impacts of internal climate variability and anthropogenic climate change on regional ocean biogeochemistry.
-In particular, I focus on carbon dynamics and carbonate chemistry in Eastern Boundary Upwelling Systems.
-My toolkit generally includes multi-model and single-model climate ensembles, which I use in quantifying uncertainty in long-term projections.
-On occasion, I assess satellite and in situ products, but am most eager to use supercomputers in my work.
-My end goal for any project is to use proper data visualization, typography, and communication to make my science accessible to anyone.
+In particular, I focus on carbonate chemistry in Eastern Boundary Upwelling Systems and more recently the Southern Ocean.